Danish Defence Estates and Infrastructure Organisation: Defence Construction Service

-DDEO can trace its history back to 1684, when King Christian V setup three fortifications services for Denmark, Schleswig-Holstein and Norway.
-In 1952, the Army Construction Service, merged with Navy Construction Service and Coast Fortification Service, to form the Defence Construction Service/DCS (Forsvarets Bygningstjeneste/FBT).
+The Estate Command can trace its history back to 1684, when King Christian V setup three fortifications services for Denmark, Schleswig-Holstein and Norway.
+In 1952, the Army Construction Service, merged with Navy Construction Service and Coast Fortification Service, to form the Defence Construction Service (Forsvarets Bygningstjeneste/FBT).

 Construction and Establishments Service

-In January 2007, due to the Defence agreement 2005-2009, significant changes took take place in DCS, which is to eventually evolve into Construction and Establishments Service/CES (Forsvarets Bygnings- og Etablissementstjeneste/FBE), by incorporating decentralized departments located in various military regiments, as well as the Defence Command's infrastructure department, for a more streamlined organization.
+In January 2007, due to the Defence agreement 2005-2009, significant changes took take place in Defence Construction Service, which is to eventually evolve into Construction and Establishments Service (Forsvarets Bygnings- og Etablissementstjeneste/FBE), by incorporating decentralized departments located in various military regiments, as well as the Defence Command's infrastructure department, for a more streamlined organization.
+In 2014, the name was changed to Danish Ministry of Defence Estate Agency (Forsvarsministeriets Ejendomsstyrelse/FES) and place under the Ministry of Defence, as part of the Defence Agreement 2013-17.

 Misuse of funds

 In December 2019, it was reported that there were violations of rules in 75 percent of the purchases related to the DDEO.
 In extreme cases, payment was given to tasks which were never completed.

 As a result, the director of the DDEO, Hans J. Høyer, was removed from his post and Chief of Defence Bjørn Bisserup was made acting director.